-For the FY22 forecast, it is estimated that gas prices will remain below \$3.00.
-As of February 2020, gas prices were averaging approximately \$2.21.
-In February 2021, gas prices averaged \$2.70.
-Due to the COVID-19 virus impact on the economy, the prices could rise above \$3.00 temporarily.
+For the FY23 forecast, it is estimated that gas prices will hover around \$4.00.
+As of March 2022, gas prices were averaging approximately \$4.10.
+Due to the inflationary impact on the economy, the prices could rise above \$5.00 temporarily.
 It should be noted that Richmond gas prices have been generally below those of the United States as a whole.